Energy-efficient air conditioning unit with high SEER rating label

 Understanding SEER Ratings: AC Efficiency Explained for Ontario Homeowners

-ZK Mechanical Team5 min read
+By ZK Mechanical Editorial Team5 min read

 When shopping for a new air conditioner in Ontario, you will see SEER ratings prominently displayed on every unit.
 But what does this number actually mean, and how does it affect your energy bills?
 Understanding SEER ratings is key to making a smart purchasing decision.